 You don’t need a full kitchen in order to be able to prepare healthy meals for yourself.
-As well as a slow cooker, other appliances such as a hot plate or toaster oven—with a little creativity—can help you prepare tasty meals.
+As well as a slow cooker, other appliances such as a hot plate, steamer, or toaster oven—with a little creativity—can help you prepare tasty meals.

 - Toaster oven.
 Because it heats quickly, a toaster oven is an economical way to broil or bake.
 It can be used for heating single meals, roasting vegetables, toasting bread, and making toasted sandwiches, for example.

 - Hot plate.
 An inexpensive alternative for a full size stove top, a hotplate is ideal for hotel rooms, dorm rooms, and small apartments.
 Just about anything that can be made on a stove top can be made on a hot plate with a saucepan or frying pan.

 - Rice cooker.
 Consisting of a metal bowl with a heat source on the bottom, rice is not the only thing that can be cooked in a rice cooker.
 With a little creativity, it can also be used to cook flavorful one-pot dishes.